 - As you exhale, let your stomach and hand relax.

-Call a health coach to learn more about this technique and how to practice it.
+Call a care manager to learn more about this technique and how to practice it.

 Prioritize and organize.